dhellmann/pymotw-3/source/sys/imports.rst

 ======================================

 Reloading a module is handled slightly differently.
-Instead of creating a new module object, the existing module is re-used.
+Instead of creating a new module object, the existing object is re-used.

 .. include:: sys_shelve_importer_reload.py
     :literal: